Devyat99/somas/README.md

 PHP >= 5.3.90

-The [Puli] Repository Component provides an API for storing arbitrary resources in a filesystem-like repository:
+The [Puli] Repository Component provides an API for storing arbitrary resourcesss in a filesystem-like repository:

 ```php